CitizenJ/BlazorApp/README.md

  ON THE SURFACE

  Basically, this is a Blazor-based web application for listing authors and their books.
 The user can select an author from a dropdown menu, which will load a table of books written by the author asynchronously (basically, without requiring reload of the entire page).
-The user is capable of adding new authors as well as books, as well deleting books.
+The user is capable of adding new authors as well as books, as well as deleting books.
 These actions also occur asynchronously, and the user will see the changes come to effect practically instantly.

  UNDER THE HOOD